⬅️ The 5 Ps of Workloads 🧭 My Fourth Year at VCE ➡️

 So while there is a case to be made for making Ethics and Empathy some kind of interchangeable or fungible concept it isn’t my goal to promote that notion.
 Instead, I’m going to ignore that and not attempt to unify or classify in this way and keep Ethics and Empathy in two distinct areas.

 Here’s why.
-I think STEM itself is similar enough sounding like stem to confuse folks that think it is a part of a plant (which is also admittedly kind of cool).
-I’d really like to have people confuse ESTEEM with the very thing that humans need to have for all forms of life and the variety of life itself both known and yet to be known — healthy and sustainable respect internally and externally and communally.
+I think STEM itself is similar enough sounding like stem to confuse folks who think it is part of a plant (which is also admittedly kind of cool).
+I’d like to have people confuse ESTEEM with the very thing that humans need to have for all forms of life and the variety of life itself both known and yet to be known — healthy and sustainable respect internally, externally, and communally.

 The Origins of Meme